rhowardstone/AmpliconHunter/README.md

 optional arguments:
-  -h, --help            show this help message and exit --threads THREADS     Number of threads to use (default: all processors) --Tm TM               Minimum melting temperature threshold (°C) --mismatches MISMATCHES
+  -h, --help            show this help message and exit --threads THREADS     Number of threads to use (default: all processors) --Tm TM               Minimum melting temperature threshold (°C) (default: do not filter) --mismatches MISMATCHES
                         Number of allowed mismatches in primer binding (default: 0) --clamp CLAMP         Number of 3'-most bases that must match perfectly (default: 5)